Chintheche: Life’s a beach!

 Aaah, Life’s a beach!

-After a wet drive from Lilongwe to Mzuzu, an overnighter at Glitz Cloud 9 Lodge in New Katoto and another wet drive down the M5, we were finally on the sandy shores of Chintheche.
-Chintheche is in Nkhata Bay, some 80 kilometres south east of Mzuzu city or 345 kilometres north of Lilongwe.
+It was a wet drive from Lilongwe to Mzuzu with an overnighter at Glitz Cloud 9 Lodge in New Katoto.
+Then another wet drive down the M5 and we were finally on the northern sandy shores of Lake Malawi, Chintheche.
+Chintheche is in Nkhata Bay, some 80 kilometres south-east of Mzuzu city or 345 kilometres north of Lilongwe.

 Day one and it was overcast.
 Isn’t the beach always meant to be sunny?
 Oh, well…

 The early bird catches the spectacular sunrise.
 Day two.
-The sun was out in all its splendor.
+The sun was out in all its splendour.

 Further north and a storm was brewing.
 I was not ready for another wet day.
 So not ready!